rbec/malbec/README.md

 # Malbec
 #### Data Flow Programming in C# .NET

 Malbec is a functional reactive data flow programming library.
-The output of a program is modelled as the value of a pure function (or functions).
+The output of a program is modelled as the value of a pure function.

 Key features
 * Optional memoisation.